How to Separate Personal and Business Finances For Limited Company

 Keep Detailed Records of Limited Company Expenses and Spending

 HMRC expects directors of limited companies to keep records for at least six years, including receipts, invoices, bank statements, dividend vouchers, payroll records and expense claims.
+Digital record-keeping systems make this a lot easier.

-How to Manage Tax Deductible Expenses for a Limited Company
+How to Manage Tax-Deductible Expenses for a Limited Company

-When your business bank account only includes business transactions, it's simple to identify tax deductible expenses.
-Mixing personal spending makes it difficult to justify claims if HMRC asks for evidence, and there's a risk of genuine business expenses being disallowed.
+When your business bank account only includes business transactions, it’s simple to identify tax-deductible expenses.
+Mixing personal spending makes it difficult to justify claims if HMRC asks for evidence, and there’s a risk of genuine business expenses being disallowed.

 Claiming Expenses as a Limited Company is Easier With a Dedicated Business Bank Account